bakgaard/Stories/AdrexTheEngineer/Chapter3.md

 # Chapter 3

-## What is this chapter's purpose?
-* Introduce Adrex' family
-	* The brother has left
-	* His uncle complains
-* Show the family has conflict, and not everything is happy-dandy
-	* His uncle scry on Adrex' brother: https://roll20.net/compendium/dnd5e/Scrying#content

-## What shall it accomplish?
-* Better connection for Adrex to the viewer
-* Hang a latern on the brother

-## What is being shown that hasn't been shown before?
-* Adrex' family
-* Young adults still living at home?

 The sound of more fireworks flying in the air, busting into different colors had become so mundane, that Adrex didn't even bother to look up at it.
 '*Work hard, and party hard*'' had become the motto of the city, and it was quite fitting.

 12 hour work days was the norm here, compared to... well everywhere else, as far as Adrex had heard.
 Hupperdook was the factory of the Dwendalian Empire, and for the long hours system to work, the council of the city had pushed for making it the norm to also celebrate the long days - booze was cheap, the legal drinking age was when you started working 12 hour shifts a day, and it was in no way frowned upon to still be partying at 3 in the morning.
-After all - the barkeepers had 12 hour too, just shifted compared to most other in the city.
+After all - the barkeepers had 12 hour too, just shifted compared to most in the city.

 Another rocket went up not too far from Adrex - it took a bit longer to go off, and burst into a large, silver ring of glistening sparkles, followed by a cheer from the launchpad from where it had been shot up.
 Adrex looked in their direction.